dotnet/arcade/Documentation/VSTS/VSTSGuidance.md

 ## Build Definitions

-### Folder names for github repos
+### Folder names for GitHub repos

-For those repos which are in github, the build definitions should live:
+For those repos which are in GitHub, the build definitions should live:

 - $(GitHubOrg)/$(GitHubRepoName)/*.def